 - Clicking sounds during breastfeeding—the sound of losing suction with the breast and/or difficulty coping with milk flow

-- Reflux may sometimes be associated with a tongue-tie
+- Reflux is sometimes said to be associated with a tongue-tie

 Rule out other causes